Devolutions/doc/docs/en/rdm/windows/dwl/secure-devolutions-web-login/index.md

 ---
 eleventyComputed:
-  title: Secure {{ en.DWL }}
+  title: Secure the {{ en.DWL }}
   order: 70
-  description: In {{ en.RDM }} versions 2021.1 and above, we changed how our browser extension {{ en.DWL }} communicates with {{ en.RDM }} to fill in credentials inside web pages.
+  description: In {{ en.RDM }} versions 2021.1 and above, we changed how the {{ en.DWL }} communicates with {{ en.RDM }} to fill in credentials inside web pages.
 We made these changes to increase the security of this feature.
 ---
-In {{ en.RDM }} versions 2021.1 and above, we changed how our browser extension {{ en.DWL }} communicates with {{ en.RDM }} to fill in credentials inside web pages.
+In {{ en.RDM }} versions 2021.1 and above, we changed how the {{ en.DWL }} communicates with {{ en.RDM }} to fill in credentials inside web pages.
 We made these changes to increase the security of this feature.
 Visit [First login](/rdm/windows/dwl/first-login-devolutions-web-login/) for the setup steps.
 {% snippet icon.shieldWarning %}
-If you are using a version below 2021.1, as mentioned in [{{ en.DWL }} Overview](/rdm/windows/dwl/overview/), installing the extension in a Remote Desktop Services (Terminal Services) environment can introduce security risks.
+If you are using a version below 2021.1, as mentioned in the [{{ en.DWL }} Overview](/rdm/windows/dwl/overview/), installing the extension in a Remote Desktop Services (Terminal Services) environment can introduce security risks.
 In such environments, each user must have a distinct port assigned as well as an application key to prevent any other {{ en.DWL }} from listening in.

 If you insist on using these older versions, it is critical that each user be assigned a distinct port.
 An application key must be set as well.
 The first client application that starts will be able to use the port exclusively.
-ALL {{ en.DWL }} calling on that port will get the responses unless an application key is set.
+All {{ en.DWL }} calling on that port will get the responses unless an application key is set.
 Continue to the following section for the setup steps.
 {% endsnippet %}

-## Set up {{ en.DWL }} for versions below 2021.1 and for Remote Desktop Servers
+## Set up the {{ en.DWL }} for versions below 2021.1 and for Remote Desktop Servers
 {% snippet icon.shieldWarning %}
 The application key is displayed in clear text.
 It must be kept secret by the user.
 {% endsnippet %}